-The program emphasizes community-based interventions rather than individualistic models of implementing change.
-(This is not a clinical or counseling psychology program.)
-The program's specialization in community psychology trains people to work with communities and organizations to help them develop, implement and evaluate innovative solutions to social problems.
+The program's concentration in community/health psychology trains people to work with communities and organizations to help them develop, implement and evaluate innovative solutions to social problems.
 Prevention (rather than treatment) is a primary focus in this program along with empowerment, health promotion, community organizing and community development.
 Emphasis is placed on interventions that are designed around the needs and strengths of the community, and rooted in the wisdom and work of community members.
-Additional information about community psychology, including careers and resources, can be found on the Master of Arts Psychology page.
+See community psychology and possible careers fields for additional information.